hoxxep/rapidhash/README.md

 - [x] Implement the basic `rapidhash` function.
 - [ ] Add rapidhash protected variant.
 - [x] Evaluate building a `RapidHasher` for the `std::hash::Hasher` trait.
+- [x] Add more tests, benchmark comparisons, and further docs.
 - [ ] Benchmark against the C++ implementation and confirm outputs match exactly.
-- [x] Add more tests, benchmark comparisons, and further docs.
+- [ ] Benchmark graphs, and benchmark on x86_64 server platforms.
 - [ ] License the code under a permissive license.
 Need to review whether this repo can be more permissive than the BSD 2-Clause the C++ crate is under.
 - [ ] Publish to crates.io.
-(Confusingly, there is a rapidhash crate that is not this hash function.)
+(Currently in the process of requesting the rapidhash crate name, which currently is not this hash function.)

 ## Benchmarks
 Initial benchmarks on M1 Max (aarch64) for various input sizes.